 A random authorisation code used for transfers

-The Registry may also collect and retain information voluntarily supplied by applicants under its dispute procedures, QLP and Keyword Grants Programs, its Eco Profile and Eco Policies or to support premium names applications.
+The Registry may also collect and retain information voluntarily supplied by applicants under its dispute procedures, Keyword Grants Program, its Eco Profile and Eco Policies or to support premium names applications.
 Such information may also be shared with third parties charged with the review of such applications and verification services or for the conduct of such dispute resolution procedures.
 The Registry will have such information as provided voluntarily in order to verify the Eligibility of the Registrants or Users of .eco domain name(s), any other requirements under the .eco Policies, in particular, the Eco Profile policy, and the Eco System.

 Information not collected by the Registry